burragedanielle/Studio-Ghibli-GIF-Finder/README.md

 ##### API Functionality

-- Studio Ghibli GIF Finder combines the Giphy and OMBD APIs to provide 10 GIFs and a brief summary the Studio Ghibli movie of the user's choosing.
+- Studio Ghibli GIF Finder combines the Giphy and OMBD APIs to provide 10 GIFs and a brief summary the Studio Ghibli movie of the user's choosing with the easy click of a button.